filletofish/compiler-touch/README.md

 # llvm-touch

-Front-end part of compiler sample to generate intermediate representation for simple language
+Front-end part of compiler sample to generate LLVM intermediate representation for simple language.
 Our languange consists of integers, mutating variables, cycles and condition statements.

 ### Example: